vmwarelab/cci/Yaml-Examples-And-Scripts/README.md

-# cci

-Cloud Consumption Interface powered by Aria Automation
+## Cloud Consumption Interface powered by Aria Automation

-Details on the Script files
+##Details on the Yaml and Script files

 ## AllowAllPods.sh